xtopherprogrammer/mix-store/README.md

 https://github.com/xtopherprogrammer/mix-store.git
 ```

-* This command clones your repository and navigates into the project directory.
+* This command clones the repository and navigates into the project directory.

 2. Install dependencies:
 ```bash
 npm install
 ```
-* Installs all the dependencies needed for your projece, including Vite and any plugins
+* Installs all the dependencies needed for your project, including Vite and any plugins

 3. Run the development server:
 ```bash